zivester/node-quickthumb/README.md

 * `dst` (required) Path to destination image
 * `width` Width of resized image
 * `height` Height of resized image
-* `overwrite` [false|true] By default, conversion will not take place if the destination file already exists.
-Set this field to *true* to force creation.

 The callback argument gets 2 arguments.
 The first is an error object, most likely from imagemagick's *convert*.
 The second argument is the path to the created image.